 All local partners are asked to submit the completed checklist by April 15 of each year.
-The completed checklist will help the State-level partners better understand what future assistance may be most helpful for local areas in regard to service delivery via direct linkage.

 REQUIREMENTS FOR PROVIDING SERVICES VIA DIRECT LINKAGE IN ILLINOIS

 Background

 The WIOA Final Rule identifies three methods through which partners can provide access to services at comprehensive one-stop centers.
 Illinois is electing to specify more detailed requirements for one of these methods-making services available through technology via a "direct linkage"-to assure a high-level of service quality for the customers of partners using this service delivery method.